Check our COVID-19 Guide for updates on Library services and resources.

 The Cornell method of note taking is best for understanding key ideas and relationships.

 It involves drawing a horizontal line 2 inches from the bottom of the paper, then drawing a vertical line, 2 1/2 inches from the left edge of the paper, from the top to the 2 inch bottom line of every page.
 Lecture notes are written on the right hand side of the paper.
 The area to the left of the line is used to write main ideas, prompts and sample questions.
-The left-hand column should be filled in when a student reviews his/her notes.
+The area at the bottom is used to write a summary, note any questions, and highlight concepts.
+These areas are to be filled in when reviewing your notes.

 The page is organized by topic.
 The main topics branch out into subtopics with detailed information about each.

-Note: You do not have to be an incredible artist to utilize the mapping method!
+Note: You don't have to be an incredible artist to utilize the mapping method!
 You can include as many images as you want.
 Also, it's up to you as to how simple or complex your notes are.